javascript-tutorial/en.javascript.info/8-async/03-promise-chaining/article.md

 In a regular `try..catch` we can analyze the error and maybe rethrow it if can't handle.
 The same thing is possible for promises.

-An error handler has the same 3 outcomes as described above.
-So if we `throw` inside `.catch`, then the control goes to the next closest error handler.
-And if we finish normally, then it continues to TODO
+If we `throw` inside `.catch`, then the control goes to the next closest error handler.
+And if we finish normally, then it continues to the closest successful `.then` handler.

-TODO TODO
-Here is an example of the first behavior (the error is handled):
+In the example below the error is fully handled, and the execution continues normally:

 ```js run
 // the execution: catch -> then